detec/SF5Angular/README.md

 	- jaxrs/transponders/ POST							- upload .ini file with transponders for further import.
 Content-type should be multipart/form-data.

 - Users (most endpoints require form login authentication)
+	- jaxrs/users/ GET 									- get all users, for ADMIN role only;
+	- jaxrs/users/{userId} DELETE 						- delete user with all its settings, for ADMIN role only;
+	- jaxrs/users/ POST 								- create new user, for ADMIN role only, user ID is returned in "UserId" HTTP header;
+	- jaxrs/users/{userId} PUT 							- update user,  for ADMIN role only;
 	- jaxrs/users/filter/username/{login} GET 			- get user by its login, for ADMIN role or user authenticated;
-	- jaxrs/users/create POST 							- create new user, only for ADMIN role, new user ID is returned in "UserId" HTTP header;
 	- jaxrs/users/currentuser GET 						- get currently authenticated user;
 	- jaxrs/users/exists/username/{login} GET 			- check if such username exists, boolean value returned.

-- OpenBox SF-5 settings (require form login authentication)
+- OpenBox SF-5 settings (endpoints require form login authentication)
 	- jaxrs/usersettings/ POST								- post user setting to this endpoint to create a new setting, user authenticated and the one in setting should coincide;
 	- jaxrs/usersettings/calculateIntersection={booleanValue} POST	- post user setting to this endpoint with option to discover lines with transponder frequency intersection;
 	- jaxrs/usersettings/{settingId} PUT 					- update user setting, user authenticated and the one in setting should coincide;